 Grange Barn and Paycockes circular walk, Coggeshall, Essex

 With its astonishing cathedral-like interior, Grange Barn is one of Europe's oldest timber-framed buildings.
-This pleasant circular country walk takes you from the Barn, via the Essex Way and along the River Blackwater footpath to Paycocke's House.
+This pleasant circular country walk with the National Trust, takes you from the Barn, via the Essex Way and along the River Blackwater footpath to Paycocke's House.
 See also St Nicholas Chapel and the 'guesthouse' Abbey ruins.
 Fine for families.

 Grange Barn car park, grid ref: TL848223